ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 ## Using Storybook

-To speed up development and testing of components, it is advised to use the Storybook dashboard and develop "stories" (testing scenarios) for components.
+To speed up development and testing of components, we recommend using the Storybook dashboard and develop "stories" (testing scenarios) for components.
 [Storybook](https://storybook.js.org/) has many features that assist with the isolated development and manual testing of components including easy manual interaction with component parameters, integrated accessibility auditing, and responsiveness testing.

 To run these environments and explore existing components, run: